allannjuguna/allannjuguna.github.io/content/posts/UrchinSec_Tanzania_National_CTF/2024-04-28-UrchinSec-Tanzania-National-CTF.md

 ## Hatari
 {{< image src="/images/UrchinSec_Tanzania_National_CTF/hatari_desc.png" alt=" " position="center" style="border-radius: 8px;" >}}

 This challenge is a Hard rated reverse engineering challenge.
-Before even going any further, I my approach for solving this challenge was no the intended one, but regardless, the end justifies the means.
-In this challenge , we are provided with two files, the `hatari` elf binary and a `enc.bin` containing the encrypted flag , which is encrypted using the binary.
+Before even going any further, my approach for solving this challenge was not the intended one, but regardless, the end justifies the means.
+In this challenge , we are provided with two files, the `hatari` elf binary and an `enc.bin` file containing the encrypted flag , which is encrypted using the binary.

 Checking the contents of the `enc.bin` file , we find that it contains the encrypted flag